Imperfect and Incomplete

 Disruption can feel final.
 But it's a chance for renewal.

 “We are to go to law never to revenge, but only to repair.” — Samuel Pepys, 1661

 I recently wrote about physical monuments and their relative impermanence, our focus being better served on monuments to our relationships.

-I had occasion to be in the neighborhood of Bowling Green a couple of times last year, visiting a client and speaking at an event in the Financial District.
-While I usually find myself staying in Midtown when I'm in Manhattan, this time I was at the tip of the island, and that afforded me an opportunity to indulge my love of history.
+I had the occasion to be in the neighborhood of Bowling Green a couple of times last year, visiting a client and speaking at an event in the Financial District.
+While I usually find myself staying in Midtown when I’m in Manhattan, this time I was at the tip of the island, and that afforded me an opportunity to indulge my love of history.

 Geographically, when you get above 14th Street New York is incredibly easy to navigate: Avenues running north and south, Streets running east and west in a predictable grid.
 The closer you get to the tip of the island, while there’s still a grid, you’ll find curves and intersections with other paths that are more akin to Boston than the Big Apple.

 It’s more historic there, with old buildings to complement those old street systems.
 And in the midst of some of them, about three blocks from the water, at the beginning of Broadway, is Bowling Green.

 Now, you may know Bowling Green from its most famous resident in recent years: the Charging Bull sculpture.
 Just around the corner from the New York Stock Exchange, it’s been there since 1989.